 |Azure Active Directory||

 When you enable authentication and authorization with one of these providers, its sign-in endpoint is available for user authentication and for validation of authentication tokens from the provider.
 You can provide your users with any number of these sign-in options with ease.
-You can also integrate another identity provider or your own custom identity solution.

 The authentication flow is the same for all providers, but differs depending on whether you want to sign in with the provider's SDK:

 - Without provider SDK: The application delegates federated sign-in to App Service.
 This is typically the case with browser apps, which can present the provider's login page to the user.
 The server code manages the sign-in process, so it is also called server-directed flow or server flow.
 This case applies to browser apps.
 It also applies to native apps that sign users in using the Mobile Apps client SDK because the SDK opens a web view to sign users in with App Service authentication.